FAQ Guide to Buy/Sell Property in Kiev

 If you use a real estate agent to locate the property you are purchasing, you will be also paying a brokerage fee which is negotiable but typically 3% to 5% of the property price.

-Property purchase taxes are usually 2% with 1% going to Ukrainian Pension Fund and 1% as a State Tax.
+Property purchase taxes are usually 2% with 1% going to Ukrainian Pension Fund and 1% as a State Tax which may be agreed to be paid by two involved in the process parties (that is 1% each).
 Various state registrations usually are around $500 USD in total.

 How are property rights in Ukraine registered?